Polish schools in Belarus are hostages of Sovietized officialsicelds

 At the same time, it is worth noting that representatives of the officially unrecognized Union of Poles of Belarus unwittingly contribute to the Russification, since they use Russian language for their communication with the authorities (it can be concluded from the answer of the education department of the Lieninski district of the city of Hrodna, obliged by law to respond in the language of the appeal).
 Of course, the use of the Belarusian language by Polish minority activists would hardly change anything, but the choice in favor of the Belarusian language to communicate with the authorities could be an additional manifestation of their determination to struggle for their rights.

-It is worth to remember that the split of the Union of Poles of Belarus in 2005 was in fact a partially successful attempt by the Belarusian government to bring the country’s largest public association under its control.
+It is worth to remember that the split of the Union of Poles of Belarus in 2005 was, in fact, a partially successful attempt by the Belarusian government to bring the country’s largest public association under its control.
 Therefore, when analyzing policies of the Belarusian officials towards the country’s Polish minority during the last two decades, it is difficult not to agree with Valdemar Tomaševski, who in 2010 underlined that “Belarus has a problem with freedom of assembly, which is a part of the human rights domain.
-We speak about the organization that represents minority, and from this perspective we can speak about minority issues.
+We speak about the organization that represents the minority, and from this perspective we can speak about minority issues.
 But only in this perspective“.

-Indeed, by limiting the enrolment of students in the schools with Polish language of instruction in Hrodna and Vaŭkavysk, the Belarusian authorities create problems for themselves from nothing.
+Indeed, by limiting the enrolment of students in the schools with the Polish language of instruction in Hrodna and Vaŭkavysk, the Belarusian authorities create problems for themselves from nothing.
 Therefore, the main explanation of this approach by the Belarusian authorities seems to be the relics of the Soviet-style thinking of the officials in charge of education and state ideology, who act within the vertical power structure, which does not always welcome and encourage ground-up initiatives.
 At the same time, in the major cities of Belarus parents often find themselves in a similar situation, when they wish to ensure their children the right to study in the Belarusian language guaranteed by the constitution of the Republic of Belarus.

 Note: This text was prepared in cooperation with InBaltic.